H4HWV2011/msjarvis-public-docs/thesis/07-rag-pipeline-and-routers.md

 > The RAG pipeline (`jarvis-rag-server`, `jarvis-gis-rag`, `jarvis-psychological-rag`) is **not yet wired into `jarvis-gateway`'s inference endpoint**.
 Embedding, ingestion, and collection retrieval are fully operational and validated (see Section 7.0.1).
 The remaining step is connecting the gateway inference path to call the RAG services before dispatching to the LLM ensemble.
 This is the next wiring milestone.

 > **★ Security posture — March 28, 2026:** All services are bound to `127.0.0.1`.
 The `0.0.0.0` exposures on `jarvis-i-containers` (8015) and `jarvis-memory` (8056) were corrected during the March 28 remediation sprint. `_auth()` is confirmed present and correctly called on all 4 sensitive routes in `ms_jarvis_memory.py`. `JARVIS_API_KEY` env var is confirmed set in production.

+> **★ GBIM Query Router — April 1, 2026 (LEARN-02 — Resolved)**
+> During the April 1, 2026 autonomous learner debug sprint, `jarvis-gbim-query-router` (port 7205) briefly returned **HTTP 422 Unprocessable Entity** on `/route` POST calls from the autonomous learner.
+Root cause: a request schema mismatch in the learner's outbound call — the learner was submitting a mis-shaped payload that the router's Pydantic schema rejected.
+After correcting the learner's request schema and source file (`ms_jarvis_autonomous_learner_optimized.py`) and restarting the container, `/route` calls returned to **HTTP 200 OK** and have remained stable.
+The main production pipeline (gateway → main brain → RAG → LLM ensemble) was **unaffected** — only the autonomous learner's internal `/route` calls were impacted during the repair window. **LEARN-02 resolved April 1, 2026.**

 ```
 ┌─────────────────────────────────────────────────────────────┐